kvutien/Tutorial-truffle-react-hooks/README.md

 ## Purpose of the demo

 The Truffle Box React illustrates a large part of the  Truffle+React development lifecycle.
-Its purpose is to familiarize the reader with the dApp development cycle, using Truffle.
+Its purpose is to familiarize the reader with the dApp development cycle, using Truffle and React.
 * Truffle is used to deploy a local test blockchain, to compile and deploy smart contracts on this blockchain and to run automated tests.
 * React is used to support JavaScript frontend development, with compile and execution for immediate visual feedback.